On the Role of Negative Precedent in Legal Outcome Prediction: Results

-Turning to the positive outcome prediction task, the $F_1$ is comparable between the simple baseline and our \model{}.
-The joint model on the other hand improves significantly over either baseline and achieves the best $F_1$ on both the \corpus{} and the \citeauthor{chalkidis-etal-2021-paragraph} corpus ($77.15$ and $67.08$ $F_1$ respectively).
-Since the simple baseline model using pre-trained BERT is the state-of-the-art model for positive outcome prediction \cite{lexGLUE}, our third conclusion is that jointly training on positive and negative outcomes is a significantly better way of learning how to predict a positive outcome of a case. \looseness-1
+\paragraph{Joint-model improves positive outcome prediction.} Turning to the positive outcome prediction task, we see that the simple baseline and our \model{} have a comparable $F_1$.
+The joint model on the other hand improves over either baseline and achieves the best $F_1$ on both the \corpus{} and the \citeauthor{chalkidis-etal-2021-paragraph} corpus ($77.15$ and $67.08$ $F_1$, respectively).
+Since the simple baseline model using pre-trained $\BERT$ is the state-of-the-art model for positive outcome prediction \cite{lexGLUE}, our third conclusion is that jointly training on positive and negative outcomes is a better way of learning how to predict a positive outcome of a case. \looseness-1

-Comparing $\BERT$, $\LBERT$ and $\longformer$ as the underlying language models, we find that neither $\LBERT$ nor $\longformer$ consistently outperform $\BERT$.
-This is surprising at first sight, since $\LBERT$ nor $\longformer$ should in theory excel on long legal text.
-However, these results are consistent with LexGLUE task A \cite{lexGLUE}, which is most similar to our experiments.
-Moreover, in our setting it seems that $\LBERT$ has significant positive effect on negative outcome prediction for the joint model and is the underlying language model for our best outcome corpus model. $\longformer$ sets the best positive outcome performance on the same corpus.
-We therefore find both longer document encoding and legal language pre-training useful in certain settings, although it seems that the choice of model architecture has a larger effect on the performance than the choice of the language model.\looseness-1
+\paragraph{Impact of pre-training.} In line with the standard results on LexGLUE task A \cite{lexGLUE}, we find that $\LBERT$ and $\longformer$ fail to consistently outperform $\BERT$.
+None the less, $\LBERT$ has a significant positive effect on negative outcome prediction for the joint model.
+It improves over $\BERT$ ($17.43$ $F_1$) and $\longformer$ ($16.24$ $F_1$) based models and achieves $21.93$ $F_1$.
+It is also the underlying language model for the highest performing model for the outcome corpus (achieving $64.87$ $F_1$ overall).
+Meanwhile, $\longformer$ sets the highest positive outcome performance on the same corpus ($77.15$ $F_1$).
+We therefore find both longer document encoding and legal language pre-training useful in certain narrow settings, although it seems that the choice of model architecture has a larger effect on the performance than the choice of the language model size or pre-training material.

-The effect varies between corpora and classification model, but for negative precedent prediction, $\LBERT$ and $\longformer$ are both slightly worse for the precedent corpus (\cref{fig:res_precedent_neg}), but significantly better for the \citeauthor{chalkidis-etal-2021-paragraph} corpus (\cref{fig:res_alleged_neg}) when compared to $\BERT$.